Quake 4: Reception

+Critical reception

 Quake 4's PC version received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.

 Quake 4 received generally favorable reviews regarding the PC version of the game, with game database Metacritic giving the game an aggregate review score of 81/100.
 Websites and magazines such as IGN and UGO praised its single-player campaign, graphics and Hollywood voice-acting, but complained that its multiplayer was too much like Quake III's.
 GameSpot gave Quake 4 an 8.0 and it also said: "The single-player is great fun, but the uninspired multiplayer leaves a lot to be desired".
 PC Magazine gave Quake 4 a good review for both singleplayer and multiplayer gameplay.

 The original 2005 Xbox 360 version of the game fared slightly worse with critics when it was released but still received generally positive reviews, scoring 75/100 on Metacritic.
 The only exception for that is 1UP.com, where they gave the PC version a score of "B−" but the Xbox 360 version a score of "B+".
 Electronic Gaming Monthly gave a mixed rating to the Xbox 360 port.
 It panned the single-player campaign for not being creative enough to compete with other games such as Half-Life 2 and noted that the game ran poorly on the 360.
 IGN scored Quake 4 8.1/10, saying "Quake 4 is one of those games that will appeal to console gamers who haven't owned a PC for years.
 The single-player campaign is varied and pretty interesting, getting better after you're Stroggified.
 The enemies go from dumb and running right at you to diverse and more interesting in the second half of the game, and there are a few cool boss fights worth your while.
 The gory graphics and excellent lighting are well done and they'll appeal to many gamers looking for a fast, shiny game to just let loose on".
 GameSpot gave it a worse rating than the PC version: 6.6.
 They also wrote: "There's a good game in Quake 4, but it's buried under several layers of highly disappointing graphical performance issues".
 X-Play gave the Xbox 360 version a 3/5 and the PC version a 4/5.

 Quake 4 was a finalist for PC Gamer US's "Best Multiplayer Game 2005" award, which ultimately went to Battlefield 2.

-In 2016, former id Software employee and original Quake director John Romero expressed his disappointment over the direction of Quake 4.